Order of Visit: High Point #16

 What’s in a name?

-Locals referred to Jerimoth Brown’s mother as “a witch from the wild bogs of Ireland” and she was well-known for her spells, charms, and herbal remedies.
-In fact, at least one source claimed that all women in the Brown family, but especially Jerimoth’s oldest sister Olive, were witches too.
+Considerably more information was recorded about the women in Jerimoth’s family, though.
+Locals referred to Jerimoth’s mother as “a witch from the wild bogs of Ireland,” and she was recognized for her herbal remedies, spells, and charms.
+Some historical sources claimed that all the women in the Brown family were witches, particularly Jerimoth’s oldest sister, Olive.

 According to the book Strange New England, two of the Brown girls, Abby and Whaley Brown were known locally as “the witches of Jerimoth Hill,” and they had a reputation for scaring townspeople by making items fly off the walls and shelves in their home and making rocking chairs to sway frantically.